|

 Media Center Edition, Media Center PC, MCE PCs, Living Room PC, MCPC, HP MCPC.
 Associated with Windows XP Media Center based-PC, TV-centric PCs.) - The

-Microsoft® Windows XP Media Center Edition and its Vista upgrade is
+Microsoft® Windows XP Media Center Edition, and many versions of its upgrades have

 software that's used